metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 {% /dialect %}
 {% /dialect-switcher %}

-### Transfer Delegate (PNFT only)
+### Transfer Delegate (pNFT only)

 - This delegate only works with Programmable Non-Fungibles.
-- The Delegate Authority can transfer the PNFT to any address.
+- The Delegate Authority can transfer the pNFT to any address.
 Doing so will revoke the Delegate Authority.
-- Contrary to the Sale Delegate, when a Transfer Delegate is set, the owner can still transfer and burn the PNFT.
+- Contrary to the Sale Delegate, when a Transfer Delegate is set, the owner can still transfer and burn the pNFT.

 {% dialect-switcher title="Work with Transfer delegates" %}
 {% dialect title="JavaScript" id="js" %}